simonqv/INDA/README.md

     - For each of your implementations, extend the test class with an implementing test class (e.g. with `QuicksortFixedPivotTest`) and implement the `getIntSorter()` method.
-    - This is almost identical to the test layout of `week-18` (the graph project).
-Have a look at how `HashGraphTest` and `MatrixGraphTest` extend `GraphTest` if you feel lost.
 * **Optionally**, feel free to make a more elaborate setup, for example with a more specialized abstract test class for the quicksort implementations.
 * The sorting tests in week 11's `BoxProcessorTest` may prove helpful.
 Have a